-One of the best reasons to learn to sew is being able to mend your own clothes.
+One of the best reasons to learn to sew is to be able to mend your own clothes.
 When shoes and boots get damaged, however, we tend to either discard them or take them to a professional cobbler.
 By learning a few simple techniques you can use your sewing skills to make your footwear last longer, and save money.

-Mending shoes and boots does require strong hands, so it may not be suitable for elderly or disabled people.
+Mending shoes and boots require strong hands, so it may not be suitable for elderly or disabled people.
 Most people, however, will find it much easier than they might expect.

 Equipment and Materials

 These days, shoes and boots are made from many different materials, from traditional leather to PVC, canvas and nylon-based fabrics.
 What all these materials have in common is that they’re strong.
 To sew them effectively you’ll need a leather-grade needle.
 These are usually sold in packs of five and you should expect them to break occasionally, so it’s good to have spares.
 A thimble is advisable as you’ll have to put a lot of pressure on them.

 When sewing boots and shoes it’s helpful to have a wooden support to help hold the fabric in position.
 You can use a thick piece of dowelling or a broom handle.

 Although you should never secure shoes and boots using glue alone, a suitable glue can be useful for keeping fabric patches in position whilst you work.
 It’s actually better to use a gentle glue-like Pritt stick than a stronger one which may seep through and stain the fabric.

 Finally, make sure you’re using a suitable thread.
 The trick is to choose one that’s not only thick but also smoothly woven so that it won’t tug and unravel due to friction as you sew.